ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_cookbook/recipe_how_to_work_with_pricerequest_and_priceresponse.md

-# How to work with PriceRequest and PriceResponse
+# Working with PriceRequest and PriceResponse

-## How to create the PriceRequest
+## Creating a price request

-To create a price request you need to set all necessary data.
+To create a price request you need to set all necessary data:

 ``` php
 private function createPriceRequest(array $catalogElements, array $catalogElementQuantities = array())